 Even though a logo is a small part of your overall brand, it is still an important part.
-It’s becomes part of your identity and is one of the most recognizable aspects of your business.
-While designing a logo itself isn’t difficult, creating an effective logo design that will stand the test of time takes talent.
-So what are the makings of an impactful logo?
+It becomes part of your identity and is one of the most recognizable aspects of your business.
+So what makes a logo GREAT?

 Every logo needs to have a purpose.

 Your logo is the mark used to visually represent your business or product.
-It helps customers visually identify your business or product.
-However, it is not meant to explain what your business is or does.
-As Paul Rand, one of the world’s greatest designers says:
+It isn’t meant to explain all that your business is or does, but rather its purpose is to help customers identify you.
+As Paul Rand, one of the world’s greatest designers, says:

 A logos primary goal is to identify… to say who the company is, and that’s its only function.

-Here are 5 principles for an effective logo design
+Here are 5 principles of effective logo design:

 The most successful logos that have stood the test of time are very simple.
 When you think of logos, which brands come to your mind?
 Perhaps Nike, with its signature swoosh; Apple with its literal apple; or McDonalds with its fancy “M,” also known as the “Golden Arches.”
 These logos all have one thing in common: simplicity.
 With the use of a simple shape and limited colors, all of these brands have become easily recognizable, and earned “household name” status.
 It’s proof of how a simple logo can be incredibly powerful.

 Your logo needs to be appropriate to the core of your business and the audience you serve.
-If you are a lawyer, you don’t want balloons and a rainbow in your logo.
-People wouldn’t take them seriously or trust their business.
-Or if you are a boutique store, it is wise to stay away from looking like a rock n’ roll band, even if you are a huge fan of a particular performing group.
-The logo style should relate to the target audience and communicate the personality of your company.
+If you are a lawyer, you don’t want balloons in your logo.
+People wouldn’t take you seriously or trust your business.
+Or if you are a boutique flower shoppe, it’s wise to avoid looking like a heavy metal band.
+The logo style should relate to your target audience.

 There are many places that you can “order” a quick logo for your business.
-But a talented designer will consider these design principles while creating an effective logo design, saving you time and money in the long run.
+But a talented designer will consider these 5 principles while creating an effective logo design, helping you attract the right customers while saving you time and money overall.
 Your logo is how you present yourself to the public – make sure you are making a good impression!

 DYK: A logo should always be designed in a vector format!

 Did you know that some software and file types are better than others for logo designs?
 Microsoft Word or even Photoshop are not ideal for designing your logo.
-Programs like these create raster files that limit your logo use where as a vector logo can be the size of a stamp and as big as a billboard and never loss quantity.
+Programs like these create “raster files” that limit your logo use.
+Alternatively, a “vector logo” can be used as a small as a postage stamp and as big as a billboard while never losing resolution quality.
 Adobe Illustrator is a common software that is used widely in creating vector logo files.

-Want to understand more about vector format, click here.
+Want to understand more about file formats?
+Click here.